-Rating Factor 1 -- Capacity

-- 1. This factor addresses whether the applicant, its Developer or other development manager have the capacity and organizational resources to successfully implement the proposed activities within the grant period.
-When responding to this rating factor applicants should provide a list with the name and short description of each project that the applicant, Developer or other development manager completed, including: - 1.
-Whether the National Register of Historic Places (NRHP) or traditional architecture was included in the project, - 2.
-Dates completed, - 3.
-Names of the entities that the project was being developed for, - 4.
-Whether the applicant, Developer or other development manager was a grantee, sub-grantee or contractor, - 5.
-The Agency that provided grants, contracts or grant funds for the project, if any. - 2.
-Past Experience (up to 15 points). - 1.
-Activity on Previous Main Street Grants. (up to 5 points) - 1.
-Applicants that are severely delayed in starting construction on an existing HOPE VI Main Street grant will not receive points for this subfactor.
-All other applicants will receive five (5) points for this subfactor. - 2.
-If the applicant has received an FY2016 or earlier HOPE VI Main Street grant, and has not started construction by the deadline date in this NOFA, the applicant will not receive these 5 points.
-HUD will determine whether construction has started by contacting the HUD Grant Manager for that grant and through reported construction progress in the HOPE VI Grants Management System.
-For the intended FY2019 grant award, the above exception applies to applicants that received an FY2017 or earlier HOPE VI Main Street grant and have not started construction.
+A. This factor addresses whether the applicant, its Developer or other development manager have the capacity and organizational resources to successfully implement the proposed activities within the grant period.
+When responding to this rating factor, applicants should provide a list with the name and short description of any relevant projects that the applicant, Developer or other development manager has completed, including:

+- 1. Whether a National Register of Historic Places (NRHP) site or traditional architecture was included in the project. - 2.
+Dates completed. - 3.
+Names of the entities for which the project was developed. - 4.
+Whether the applicant, Developer or other development manager was a grantee, subgrantee or contractor. - 5.
+The Agency that provided grants, contracts or grant funds for the project, if any.

+B. Past Experience (up to 15 points)